ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 As noted above, select a date for the training 2-3 weeks ahead of the cycle.
 You may need to select 2 or 3 dates and only make a final decision when you know availability of the venue.
 You might also need to book a day or so either side of your chosen date, to allow for set-up and clear-up before/after the course.
 ### Advertise the training course
 Tell instrument scientists and visiting scientists of the proposed dates for the training course and invite them to sign up to attend.
 Scientists will typically need 2-3 months advance notice, so make sure you tell them early.
 Make sure you tell scientists to respond by a cut-off date - otherwise, it can be tricky trying to squeeze people in if they respond only 2-3 days before the course is due to run.
-1. During this step check for general training tickets on the backlog because this may suggest people who need to be invited.
+1. During this step check for general training tickets on the backlog because any people who need to be invited will be listed here.

 ### Decide which training venue to use
 Recent training courses have been presented in R80 (rooms CR16 & CR17) and in the Central Design Facility (CDF) suite in the Atlas Building.
 The CDF is a dedicated training and collaborative design facility, operated by RAL Space.
 If you wish to use the CDF, you need to book it with RAL Space.